homermultitext/altdtparser/README.md

-# altdtparser
+# `altdtparser`

-Parser syntactic data in treebanks serialized in the schema of the Ancient Language Dependency Treebank
+Parse syntactic data in treebanks serialized in the schema of the Ancient Language Dependency Treebank

+Documentation :